-One can also estimate an upper bound on π by examining the share of individuals who are induced into their first ever default by fines.
-Panel (a) of figure 9 presents event study estimates where the outcome variable is an indicator for whether a motorist has accumulated any new default flag to date.
-For reference, just over 60 percent of the sample has already accrued a default flag as of one quarter prior to their traffic stop, while just over 20 percent of the sample never accrues a default flag over 2010-2015.
-Six quarters out from the traffic stop, the event study estimate is $\hat{\beta} = 0.005$ (se = 0.0006).
-In other words, of the 39.4 percent of the sample that has yet to accrue a default flag as of one quarter prior to treatment, about 1.3 percent are induced into default by fines.
+One can also estimate an upper bound on $\pi$ by examining the share of individuals who are induced into their first ever default by fines.
+Panel (a) of figure A-14, which presents event study estimates where the outcome is an indicator for whether a motorist has accumulated any new default flag to date, implies that about 0.5 percent of the 39.4 percent of the sample at risk of being "pushed" into their first default by traffic fine are actually induced to default, suggesting that at least 38.9 percent of the sample is unaffected by fines.